ekeilty17/ekeilty17.github.io/_posts/moments-of-inertia-series/2024-11-02-definition-of-the-mass-moment-of-inertia.md

 ## The Inertia Tensor

-The above formula only gives the moment of inertia for a fixed axis of rotation.
-In some applications, we want the ability to find the moment of inertia for any axis of rotation.
-For this, we need the **inertia tensor**.
+The above formula only gives the moment of inertia for a particular axis of rotation.
+We can generalize this to obtain the **inertia tensor**, which describes the rotational inertia of an object about every axis.

 $$
 \m{I} = \left[ \begin{array}{@{}rrr@{}}